JGAguado/JGaguado/README.md

 ### Hi there 👋

-I'm Jon G.Aguado, passionated for ✨ _self-made_ ✨ things.
+I'm Jon G.Aguado, passionate for ✨ _self-made_ ✨ things.
 Specially those that have lights and make beep-beep noises...

 Some of my work:
 <ul>